 Malta gained its independence in 1964.
 Germany and Malta have maintained diplomatic relations since 1965.
 Malta has been an EU member state since 1 May 2004.

-The country has a very open market economy and Germany is one of its most important economic and trading partners.
-Some 50-60 German companies currently operate in Malta, including many manufacturing companies that serve international markets.
-German direct investment in Malta stood at 23 billion euro at the end of 2018.
-The largest percentage comes from financial services but it is manufacturing industries that are providing the most jobs, including Playmobil, as well as technical service industries such as Lufthansa Technik and Oil Tanking.
+Germany is one of Malta’s most important economic and trading partners, with between 50 and 60 German companies currently operating in Malta.
+German direct investment in Malta stood at 17 billion euro at the end of 2020.
+The largest percentage comes from financial services but it is manufacturing industries that are providing the most jobs, including Playmobil, as well as technical service companies such as Lufthansa Technik.

 The German-Maltese Circle has fostered cultural relations between Malta and Germany since 1962.
 It offers language classes and organises events such as exhibitions, film screenings and concerts, thus filling the gap caused by the absence of a Goethe-Institut in the country.